Free Consultation with Experienced New Jersey Sex Crimes Attorney and Former Prosecutor

 Unlike most criminal lawyers, we have taken numerous sex crimes cases to trial ranging from fourth-degree Sexual Contact to first-degree Aggravated Sexual Assault.

-At Clark, Clark & Noonan, our New Jersey sex crimes lawyers defend the rights of people facing different types of sex offenses charges, including:
+At Clark Criminal Defense Lawyers, our New Jersey sex crimes lawyers defend the rights of people facing different types of sex offenses charges, including:

 - Child Sexual Abuse or Molestation – including sexual contact with a minor, lewdness and exposure